 At the newly expanded More Than Words bookstore in the South End, Mehki Jordan, 20, knows exactly which signs he painted.
 He can name the books he helped organize, the shelves he helped build.

-On Monday, the nonprofit — which helps youth who are in foster care, are homeless, or are court-involved — opened in the space that used to house Medieval Manor on East Berkeley Street.
+The nonprofit — which helps youth who are in foster care, are homeless, or are court-involved — recently opened in the space that used to house Medieval Manor on East Berkeley Street.
 Inside, more than 50,000 books fill shelves and a crew of young employees learns how to run a business and other life skills.

 “It’s really cool because every single aspect of the business, we had a hand in it,” Jordan said.
 “So all of this stuff you see, it’s literally, it’s ours, you know?”